 Water is vital for life, but it can do a lot more than quench your thirst or grow plants.
-Adventure therapy in South Florida is different than traditional addiction treatments because it uses physical activities in natural water environments to help you engage in the moment, challenge your body and mind, still your soul, and lower your stress.
+Adventure therapy in South Florida is different than traditional addiction treatments because it uses physical activities in natural water environments to help you engage at the moment, challenge your body and mind, still your soul, and lower your stress.
 There’s even evidence that neurological, psychological, and emotional changes happen to our brain when we are close to water.
-Being in West Palm Beach, we’re fortunate to be surrounded by various water ecosystems, like the ocean and intracoastal waterways, which allows us to offer our patients adventure therapy as part of their personalized addiction treatment program.
+Being in West Palm Beach, we’re fortunate to be surrounded by various water ecosystems, like the ocean and intracoastal waterways, which allows us to offer our adventure therapy as part of their personalized addiction treatment program.

 What You Can Get Out of Adventure Therapy

 Adventure therapy engages clients physically, emotionally, and mentally because it requires movement, psychological resilience, clear communication, attuned listening, and teamwork.
 Being in a beautiful setting and doing physical activities with other people offers a variety of benefits.
 Adventure therapy can: